How to Find Those Hard-to-Reach Audiences in SparkToro… Fast

 This is everything I like to see from the initial results:

-• 6,832 sources is a big audience—plenty big enough to get loads of useful data from the results
+• 44,000 people is a big audience—plenty big enough to get loads of useful data from the results

-• The “Top Words in Bio” and “Top Hashtags Used” help show me that I’ve got the right kinds of people in this group.
-They seem like the type of folks I’m attempting to reach.
+• The “Visits these websites” and “Searches for these keywords” help show me that I’ve got the right kinds of people in this group.
+They seem like the types of sites and queries that match my audience.

-• By digging into the Text Insights and Demographics tabs, I could get even greater confirmation that this is the right (or wrong) group, and even use those words/phrases to search for related audiences.
+• By digging into the Keywords and Demographics tabs, I could get even greater confirmation that this is the right (or wrong) group, and even use those words/phrases to search for related audiences.

 And when I scroll down to the publications, websites, and people this group engage with, I’m doubly encouraged.

-These sources of influence have extremely strong overlaps (49-65% affinities!), appear highly relevant (from their names, at least), and there’s loads of them.
+These sources of influence have extremely strong affinity, appear highly relevant (from their names, at least), and there’s loads of them.
 Based on this, it’s safe to say we’ve found a publication that reaches our target audience; let’s dig deeper and confirm that assumption.

-The Text Insights tab is my secret weapon for uncovering more searches that reach the people I’m after.
-In this case, seeing what @FoodProcessing’s followers talk about, share, use in their bios/profiles, employ as hashtags, etc. does two things: A) it tells me whether I’ve hit upon the right sorts of people and B) it shows me other searches I could do to get more data about sub-groups of this audience.
+The Demographics tab is my secret weapon for uncovering more searches that reach the people I’m after.
+In this case, seeing what FoodProcessing.com’s visitors use in their bios/profiles does two things: A) it tells me whether I’ve hit upon the right sorts of people and B) it shows me other searches I could do to get more data about sub-groups of this audience.

 A few things leap out:

-• Many of these words, phrases, and hashtags will likely lead to other audiences that match the profiles we’re trying to find
+• Many of these words and phrases will likely lead to other audiences that match the profiles we’re trying to find

 My next step is to start iterating, i.e. using the information found here to perform more searches and drill down into more audience targets.
-One important note on that: I often find that the most popular words and phrases (and hashtags) are less useful than the more specific ones further down the lists.
-In this case, for example, words like “leading,” “industrial,” “food beverage,” or #packaging are excellent indicators that this audience is the right one, but not great search terms.
+One important note on that: I often find that the most popular keywords are less useful than the more specific ones further down the lists.
+In this case, for example, words like “leading,” “industrial,” “food beverage,” or “packaging” are excellent indicators that this audience is the right one, but not great search terms.

-Instead, I found a ton of value in the hashtags #foodindustry and #foodtech, as well as the phrase “additive manufacturing”.
+Instead, I found a ton of value in the keywords like “food industry” and “food tech,” as well as the phrase “additive manufacturing”.
 I ran a few searches based on these and found some gold!

 Yes.
 Yes.
 Yes.
-This is not only a great social account for further analysis, but probably a superb event for our food+beverage marketer to target with a pitch, sponsorship, advertising, etc. (once the pandemic ends and events are back on, of course).
+This is not only a great website for further analysis, but probably a superb event for our food+beverage marketer to target with a pitch, sponsorship, advertising, etc.

-From here, I click “Analyze @SEEDSandCHIPS” to learn more about their audience, and see if there’s more opportunities.
+From here, I click “Analyze FoodIngredientsFirst.com” to learn more about their audience, and see if there’s more opportunities.

 This looks potentially even more promising than our previous queries.
-The topics, profile elements, hashtags, and geographies all suggest we’re reaching industry professionals at the researcher and executive-levels—precisely who we want.
-From here, I can click on more hashtags and phrases to discover even more opportunities, and at this point, I’d start building my list for whatever follow-up marketing tactics I’m going to engage in.
+The search keywords, profile elements, education demographics, and geographies all suggest we’re reaching industry professionals at the researcher and executive-levels—precisely who we want.
+From here, I can click on more keywords and websites to discover even more opportunities, and at this point, I’d start building my list for whatever follow-up marketing tactics I’m going to engage in.

 This search→refine→iterate→search process works astoundingly well.
 But while SparkToro is remarkably good at these kinds of audience analyses, it can only ever be as smart as the inputs its taking, which is why choosing the right search formats is so important.

 There are also areas where SparkToro, frankly, sucks.
 If you’re trying to reach an audience based on demographics like “women between 25-39 in the US,” SparkToro can’t help at all.
-If you’re seeking a group with incredibly broad behaviors or attributes like “people who buy shoes,” or “homeowners” SparkToro’s not a great service.
-And unfortunately, right now, we’re only good at English-language audiences (with a hopeful expansion to others in 2021 and beyond).
+If you’re seeking a group based on a YouTube channel’s or Instagram’s following SparkToro’s not a great match.
+And unfortunately, right now, we’re only good at English-language audiences (with a hopeful expansion in the future).

 Hopefully, using this process, you can do your own audience detective work and uncover some truly remarkable market research insights and opportunities for marketing tactics, whatever yours might be.

 P.S.
-If you ever need help formatting a query to reach that hard-to-uncover target group, you can also drop me a line—rand at sparktoro dot com—I love to help!
+If you ever need help formatting a query to reach that hard-to-uncover target group, you can also drop us a line—[email protected]—we love to help!